Last Updated on 23 December 2025 by Cycloscope

 Dirt roads are found in the remotest areas of the Atlas, often connecting two tarmac roads.
 A great MTB itinerary in Morocco, for example, goes through the valleys connecting Tizi’n Test with Tizi’n Tichka.

-My advice when looking for MTB trails or singletrack is to use Google Maps satellite view and Google Earth to try and spot those trails, more than often they are not marked as road but they are visible from the satellite pictures.
+My advice when looking for MTB trails or singletrack is to use Google Maps satellite view and Google Earth to spot them; more often than not, they are not marked as roads, but they are visible on satellite pictures.

 FAQs about biking in Morocco